GTM: A General Time-series Model for Enhanced Representation Learning of Time-Series Data: Technical Appendices and Supplementary Material

 \subsubsection{Experimental settings and implementation details}

-\paragraph{Pre-training} In the pre-training stage, we trained our GTM model on the UTSD-12G dataset \cite{Liu24}.
+\paragraph{Pre-training} In the pre-training stage, we trained our GTM model on the UTSD-12G dataset \citep{Liu24}.
 During data preprocessing, we defined a lookback window of 1440 timestamps and split the raw data into overlapping samples with a stride $\tau = 192$.
 We then generated 15 patches with a patch size $L_p = 96$.
-For critical model hyperparameters, we set the batch size to 1024 and the learning rate to $1\times10^{-5}$, using Adam as the optimizer with a cosine annealing learning rate decay.
+To enable the model to learn both reconstruction and forecasting objectives, for each training instance, we empirically set the hyperparameter $pred\_ratio$ to $0.3$, and masked the last 30\% of the sequence (tail masking) with probability $pred\_ratio$.
+For other critical model hyperparameters, we set the batch size to 1024 and the learning rate to $1\times10^{-5}$, using Adam as the optimizer with a cosine annealing learning rate decay.
 We trained for 30 epochs with an early stopping mechanism, and the decay steps were proportional to the number of training epochs.
 In the model backbone, we set the number of layers (N-stack) to 12 and the feature dimension to 768.
 The Fourier Knowledge Attention layer consisted of 5 attention modules, each with a low-rank matrix parameterized by ${AB}$, where $A\in\mathbb{R}^{385\times 1} $, $B\in\mathbb{R}^{1\times 385}$.
-Finally, we implemented the GTM model in PyTorch \cite{Paszke19} and trained it on 6 NVIDIA A100 40GB GPUs.
+We provide pseudo-code of GTM architecture and pre-training strategy in Algorithm \ref{alg: pseudo-code of GTM_pretrain}.
+Finally, we implemented the GTM model in PyTorch \citep{Paszke19} and trained it on 6 NVIDIA A100 40GB GPUs.